owllogo

 (Click on picture to play video.)

-Ron and his birds of prey are available to come to your class, youth group, civic organization or social club to give an enviromental presentation.
-Presentations typically include one or more raptors, several types of teaching aids and a question-and-answer period.
+Ron is available to come to your class, youth group, civic organization or social club to give slide presentations on ecology and conservation.
+Possible topics include:

 • Natural History of Raptors